Street and Place Names in Canowindra, South Canowindra, Moorbel, Billimari

 The original village site was reserved on the south side of the Belubula and William Robinson Snr, who came to Canowindra in 1852, bought up land on both sides of the river including part of Tilga on the northern side where the town was finally established.
 Carlisle was the first name given to the straight section of the main street (the English city of Carlisle may have had some connection with a pioneer).

 Naming of streets began in earnest with subdivision of private land after William Robinson Snr died in 1860 and his daughter, Elizabeth Jane (Bessie), inherited his Tilga land.
 She had a subdivision surveyed for the present town and renamed the main street Robinson Street.
 Bessie (1844-1922) owned the Victoria Hotel and married three times - John Flanagan (1840-1872) in 1861, Thomas Clyburn (1834-1891) in 1872, and Jim Marshall in 1899.
-The main street was lengthened and renamed Gaskill Street with the Clyburn subdivision in 1878.
+The main street was lengthened and that section named Gaskill Street with the Clyburn subdivision in 1878.
 Later subdivisions, in 1904 and 1922, bore the name of Bessie's third husband.

 Notes: